Studying Impact and Intent of Design: Conjecture Mapping for Affect-Centered Analysis: Methods

 As a research team, we found it important to bring together our varied data sources through an analysis that was rigorous and credible at all stages~\cite{tracy2010qualitative}, from the initial coding to the eventual creation of our conjecture maps.
 A quantitative approach like inter-rater reliability would not function well with the interpretive process of creating conjecture maps, so we instead used a consensus-based approach to the interpretive process of intercoder agreement ~\cite{tracy,SaldanaJohnny2016Tcmf}.
 By iterating until our understanding of the data converged to a shared understanding, our discussion-based methodology maintained the rigorous spirit of the commonly-used quantitative approach of inter-rater reliability~\cite{o2020intercoder}.

-We used a backward design to trace the development of affective outcomes, first explicating how the individuals under study experienced the activity.
+To trace the development of affective outcomes, we first explicated how the individuals under study experienced the activity.
 In alignment with the study's consideration of these outcomes through two theoretical frameworks, the first author coded all interview transcripts deductively using the subconstructs of PCL and PI addressed in Section \ref{theory1}.
 The first author then selected portions of the interviews that pertained to the activity under analysis and distributed the relevant data to the third author, who then independently coded the data while referring to a shared codebook.
 The first and third authors compared independent codes, discussing until convergence.
 These deductive codes served as the outcomes for all of our conjecture maps, as they address the theoretical components of the initial conjecture.

 Because Professor Evans controlled the design of the multi-day activity, we used her interview as the primary data source to populate subcategories of design elements and mediating processes.
 We also used observational data and analysis of course documents to both triangulate Professor Evans' interview and provide a more robust description of the activity design.
 Beginning with the professor's data, the first author used the reliable deductive codes as outcomes on the conjecture map and connected the content of the quotes from outcomes to the actions Professor Evans expected students to take, which we categorized as mediating processes.
 These connections thereby created theoretical conjectures in a backwards design.
 To connect the mediating processes to design elements, the first author again initially referred to interview data to prioritize concrete explications of design rationale.
 Such evidence was not always present, as these semi-structured interviews covered participants' experiences in the course in general, so the first author also used data from observations and document analysis.